bumbleshoot/list-quest-invites/README.md

 8. Paste the spreadsheet URL inside the quotations where it says `const QUEST_INVITES_SPREADSHEET_URL = "";`.
 If you've changed the tab name for the sheet you want to print the quest invites to, paste the tab name inside the quotes where it says `const QUEST_INVITES_SPREADSHEET_TAB_NAME = "";`.
 9. Edit all the other settings (`const`s) in the script to your liking.
 Only edit in between the `=` and the `;`.
 If there are quotations `""` in between the `=` and the `;`, just type in between the quotations.
 10. Click the "Save project" button near the top of the page (looks like a floppy disk).
 11. Click the "Run" button near the top of the page.
+12. (If this is your first time running the script) Click the "Review permissions" button and select your Google account.
+Click on "Advanced", then "Go to List Quest Invites (unsafe)".
+(Don't worry, it is safe!)
+Then click "Continue", then "Allow".
-Wait for it to say "Execution completed".
+13. Wait for the "Execution completed" message in the Execution Log.

 ## Updating the Script
 It is highly recommended that you use a desktop computer for this, as some of the steps don't work well on mobile.